cuibonobo/terra-incognita/README.md

 Updated the state management to be Redux-like.
 That is, state is managed in a central location and state changes are dispatched with reducers.
 This will allow me to do complex state changes with many users while keeping the complexity of the app to a manageable level.
 I also updated all components to use this new state system.

 [5 hours]

+### 2022-03-14
+Implemented a `Messenger` and `RateLimitier` durable objects by using the [workers chat demo](https://github.com/cloudflare/workers-chat-demo) as a guide.
+I ran into an issue where the Cloudflare Workers `WebSocket` object conflicts with the one defined in the DOM.
+As a result, I can't use the `accept()` method on the WebSocket on the server side without casting the WebSocket to `any` first.
+The strange thing is that I'm not including DOM types in the API project, so I don't understand why there's a conflict.

+Progress feels extremely slow while I try to understand all the concepts.
+The main difference between this implementation and the chat demo is that there is only a single 'room' that all sessions are interacting in.
+I wonder if I should implement some sort of limit in case there are too many concurrent users?
+I'm also worried about the message format that will be sent back and forth.
+Sending the full state feels like the safest way to keep everyone updated, but it might be too much data.

+[4 hours]